Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Pipeline.md

      - **Export for Folder Scanning** - downloads `<name>.folder-scan.json` in the **backend format** with full endpoint paths.
 Use this for the REST API and for folder scanning.
    - To pre-load a pipeline for all users, place a folder-scanning-format JSON file in `/pipeline/defaultWebUIConfigs/` - it will appear in the dropdown.

-9. **Submit Files for Processing**
+9. **Run the Automation**
-   - If your pipeline is correctly set up, close the configure menu, input the files, and hit **Submit**.
+   - Once saved, select the automation from the list, add your files, and run it.

 10. **Note on Web UI Limitations**
     - The current web UI version does not support operations that require multiple different types of inputs, such as adding a separate image to a PDF.